An innovative and exciting new stage in the journey of bringing together the arts, play and therapeutic practice.

-We are one of four research centres in a lively Department of Psychology, whose research themes promote collaboration across disciplines and research centres.
-In addition, we collaborate with colleagues in other departments across the university in the arts, sciences and humanities.
+We are one of four disciplinary themes in a lively School of Psychology, whose research promote collaboration across disciplines and research centres.
+In addition, we collaborate with colleagues in other Schools across the university in the arts, sciences and humanities.

 Examples of our collaborative research themes include:

 Working with ethnically diverse children and their families using play and arts therapies